nyxical420/VeriBlox/discord/privacy.md

 - User's ROBLOX ID;
 - User's ROBLOX Name;
-- User's ROBLOX Display Name.
+- User's ROBLOX Display Name;
-- User's ROBLOX Profile Description
+- User's ROBLOX Profile Description.

 As for inside Discord itself, we will also gather information including: